23 January 2018

 Bachelor of Medicine

 I have a wide range of interest in ’materia non-medica’, such as literature, art and languages.
-I read Latin and apart from my native Hungarian, I speak English, German and Russian languages.
+I read Latin and apart from my native Hungarian, I speak English, German and Russian.
 I am a classical music lover and play on the piano and classical guitar at an amateur level.

 I like sports such as cycling and swimming and am a keen badminton and snooker player.